Slyssy/authentication-part1/README.md

 [X] Adding a register route

-[] Adding a login route
+[X] Adding a login route

-[] Adding middleware to verify JWT
+[X] Adding middleware to verify JWT

-[] Create a new table called organizations.
+[X] Create a new table called organizations.

-[] Create a new table called users.
+[X] Create a new table called users.

-[] Create a new table called projects.
+[X] Create a new table called projects.

-[] Create a new table called tasks.
+[X] Create a new table called tasks.

 ## Create Routes

-[] The createProject route needs to be associated to the organization that is managing that project.
+[X] The createProject route needs to be associated to the user that is managing that project.

 [] The createTask route needs to be associated to the project the task is assigned